Problem Solving

 Below are a few popular articles from my courses on Leadership, Problem Solving and Conflict Resolution

+It is typical of many leaders that they will delay making a decision about an important and even hazardous problem simply because they cannot or do not want to make a choice between their various options.
 The leader may be hoping the problem will disappear or solve itself.
 This strategy is often successful with minor problems because minor problems generally lose importance over time and thus “disappear.”
 However, the problem with this delaying strategy is that MAJOR PROBLEMS usually do not go away or solve themselves.
 In fact, over time, major problems tend to get worse if corrective actions have not been initiated to resolve them.
 Furthermore, with many problems, your available options may become more limited over time as team moral and resources dwindle.
 Finally, indecision can lead to additional adverse consequences such as resentment or anger in yourself or other team members.
 This article describes common causes of indecision and strategies for making better decision.

+These are second graders taking turns leading their class by holding their class flag.
 My daughter’s elementary school does a great job of teaching team work, and leadership skills.
 The kids in my daughter’s Second Grade class made their own “flag” which they took turns carrying around the school yard during the annual “walkathon-fund-raiser.
 Leadership is a more difficult task for adults not only because the best path is less clear, but because there are many more road blocks in the way.
 Nevertheless, leadership is like any other skill.
 The more you study and the more you practice the better you get.
 The following is a handout I wrote for my Leadership Skills courses at Bellevue Community College.
 While it is written for Wilderness Leaders, most of the concepts apply to any kind of group leadership position.

 The ideal leader is a complex combination of many things.
 The following are some traits of effective leadership, No person will score high in all of them but the more of these attributes you are able to develop, the better leader you will be able to become.
 Note that all of the following are also the characteristics of a saint or a good mother or father, thus qualifying leadership as a sacred activity.

+This is my daughter, Sierra, teaching her students in “Ms. Spring's Classroom.”
 But Sierra and I each have a problem.
 My problem is I want my daughter to go to college.
 My daughter’s problem is she wants is to be a teacher when she grows up.
 So we turned our dining room into a classroom where my daughter re-enacts what happens in her real class each day, only in the evening Sierra gets to be the teacher.
 I told Sierra if she wants to be a teacher, she needs to do well in school so she can get into a good college.
 But here’s my problem… my daughter is going to school in one of the lowest funded and most over-crowded school districts in America.
 The following is an article I wrote about problem solving ten years ago.
 These are the 8 steps I am now using to try to solve our State’s school funding problem.

 STEP 1 - AWARENESS THAT A PROBLEM MIGHT EXIST